seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     • Inventory accuracy improved to 98.7% with real-time updates
     • Sales and inventory data integrated seamlessly, eliminating double-entry

-    You might be concerned about implementation time or employee adoption—both valid considerations we can address in detail during a free, 20-minute strategy call.
+    If you're concerned about implementation or adoption, we can discuss these in a free, 20-minute strategy call.
+I'll share a few automation opportunities relevant to your workflow.

-    Discover 3 high-impact automation opportunities specific to AER Supply's workflow.
-Reply to this email or text me at 530-638-3238 to schedule.
+    Reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!